 What’s been called “the most valuable” pair of earrings ever – and not just by my definition, this is according to Forbes as well as many other news outlets, Sotheby’s is offering this pair of unmatching stones in Geneva next month.

-otheby’s will offer what it has called the “most valuable” set of earrings in auction history at its Geneva sale next month – though the two stones don’t match in color.
+Sotheby’s will offer what it has called the “most valuable” set of fashion diamond earrings in auction history at its Geneva sale next month – though the two stones don’t match in color.

 Estimates for the “Apollo Blue,” a 14.54 carat diamond that is entirely flawless, have come in between $38 and $50 million.
 That’s as much as $3.4 per carat, and it’s the largest of it’s color and clarity.
 With a grade of Type IIb, there are less than 1% of all diamonds in this class.
 The Cullinan mine in South Africa is the only one to have produced blue diamonds in recent years.
 With the grade of “Fancy Vivid Blue,” you are certainly talking about a rare gem.

 The other diamond, the “Artemis Pink,” is a 16-carat, fancy intense pink diamond with VV22 clarity.
 This is looking to get between $12.5 and $18 million, which puts it up to $1.1 million for each carat.
 This one is graded as a Type IIa diamond, which is “the most chemically pure type” of diamond.
 Pink diamonds, like blue diamonds, are very rare.
 No more than 3% of diamonds are classified as colored, according to the GIA.
 Less than 5% of that number are pink, so we’re dealing with a very rare blend.

 Obviously, these are extremely rare diamonds.
 While you can buy great pieces online, you won’t ever get stuff like this every day.
 Then again, how many people in this world can afford such luxury items?
 I will be following this closely to see who the lucky buyer is, that’s for certain.